 Ohio State House District 19

 Mary Lightbody has an undergraduate degree from Harvard and a doctorate in science education from Ohio State.
-For the last 25 years she has been in K-12 and university classrooms in central Ohio teaching science and the gifted in the Columbus, Hilliard, and Westerville schools.
-For the last 12 years, she has taught future teachers at Otterbein and Ohio State Newark how to teach science to their students in Ohio schools.
+For the last 28 years she has been in K-12 and university classrooms in central Ohio teaching science and the gifted in the Columbus, Hilliard, and Westerville schools.
+For the last 14 years, she has taught future teachers at Otterbein and Ohio State Newark how to teach science to their students in Ohio schools and to take full advantage of technology available to support teaching and learning.
+And with help from EveryDistrict, she has been a member of the Ohio House of Representatives since January 2019.

 She started out as a country girl, growing up in Pepper Pike, east of Cleveland, when there were fewer houses and far more open land than are there now, and graduated from Orange High School.
 She married a guy from Tiffin, Ohio whom she met at college.
 While her husband, Rick, was enrolled in a PhD program in environmental engineering at MIT he learned during a routine physical that his kidneys were failing, and that he would be on dialysis within the next 18 months.